coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/set-up-node-software.md

 ## Install Tendermint

-The version of BigchainDB Server described in these docs only works well with Tendermint 0.31.5 (not a higher version number).
+The version of corechaindb Server described in these docs only works well with Tendermint 0.31.5 (not a higher version number).
 Install that:

 ```